aragoneca/mqseries-php/README.md

 # mqseries-php
 client to WebSphere MQ Queue Manager using the PHP mqseries pecl extension for Laravel.
-This is a fork of https://github.com/amabnl/php-mqseries
+This is a fork of https://github.com/bariton3/mqseries-php which originally is fork of https://github.com/amabnl/php-mqseries
 # How

 - Install the WebSphere MQ Client library.